ashish1269/responsive-home/README.md

 This little front-end project is prepared to learn the responsive feature of CSS3.

 No framework or library is used.
+It works really well in google chrome installed on a Fedora 24 machine.

 Things I learned: